ACT UNITED

 In other words: anyone, who does anything, to help facilitate the commercial sexual exploitation of a person under age 18

-Traffickers: are predators who receive profit, from buyers, for the sexual exploitation of a minor.
-Traffickers can be boy/girlfriends, peers, gang or occult members, persons with position of authority, and family members including biological parent(s).
+Traffickers: are predators who receive profit, or gain, from the sexual exploitation of a minor.
+Traffickers can be boy/girlfriends, peers, gang or occult members, persons with position of authority, or family members including biological parent(s).

 Buyers: patrons who pay to sexually exploit / sexually assault, minor children, teens, or adults.
 Buyers can be males or females, strangers or someone known to the minor.
 Studies show the average buyer is a middle aged male, with full time employment, above average financial means, no criminal background, married, and with children of his own.